ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

  * Broadcasting data from a single source to many consumers is a relatively easily scalable problem.
 Internal S2 communication will allocate more S2 nodes if the number of consumers rises and decrease if it falls.
  * The Presence List of all connected clients will either be handled completely by the DLT, or a sharding mechanism will be employed.

-A future S2 implementation may provide persitent storage services, but those are different from the DLT's requirements in that: they don't need to be absolutely correct at every point in time (eventually correct is good enough); and the persisted data is relevant to a small number of Clients (most often just one client), therefore the number of replicas can be kept low.
-The persitant storage problem does not required one big datastore across the entire network - rather it requires many smaller datastores across parts of the network.
+A future S2 implementation may provide persistent storage services, but those are different from the DLT's requirements in that: they don't need to be absolutely correct at every point in time (eventually correct is good enough); and the persisted data is relevant to a small number of Clients (most often just one client), therefore the number of replicas can be kept low.
+The persistent storage problem does not required one big data store across the entire network - rather it requires many smaller data stores across parts of the network.

 # 10. Conclusion